 Watching the sunrise or sunset at Haleakala is one of the most popular things to do on Maui.
 But few visitors explore beyond the mountain’s summit— despite the extraordinary hiking trails that grace the national park.

-Take your Haleakala explorations deeper with Humble Tours.
-This small-group hiking tour treks three distinctly different trails in Haleakala.
+Take your Haleakala explorations deeper with Hike Maui.
+This small-group hiking tour treks two distinctly different trails in Haleakala.
 You’ll explore the Mars-like sands on the Keoneheehee Trail, wander through native shrubland on the Halemauu Trail, and find yourself among conifers and endemic trees at Hosmer Grove.

 This hiking experience is a great opportunity to meet like-minded travelers, explore Maui, and learn more about Haleakala’s unique history, geology, and ecology.